Check your credit score, credit card debt and dollar store bargains.

 Budgets are Sexy — The last time J. Money checked was a year and 10 months ago.
 But when he recently logged on to his USAA account he found his score waiting for him free of charge.
-The bottom line of this blog is — go get your free credit score (if your bank now offers it) and credit report.
+The bottom line of this blog is — go get your free credit score check (if your bank now offers it) and credit report.

 It’s important to analyze them and understand why your credit score is low, high, or in-between.
 I won’t go over all the reasons why because J. Money does it very nicely in this blog.

 Young Adult Money — The first thing DC recommends is “seek help.”
 For selfish reasons I believe that’s a very good idea.
 Certified credit counselors are an excellent option and you are eligible for a free debt analysis if you call us at (855) 912-6620.

 I also think his balance transfer to a 0% credit card is smart.
 But one warning, the best terms and most desirable offers usually require good to excellent credit.
 Read the comments section below the blog for additional advice.